bitvijays/umbrella-wiki/source/1_Architecture.rst

 - Each micro-service has one micro gateway, which provides security and API routing functionality.
 - Different Microservices:

-  - Project Service: Responsible for creating & maintaining the projects for Umbrella Network and Robot Network
+  - Project Service: Responsible for creating and maintaining the projects for Umbrella Network and Robot Network

-    - A user can create a project from the umbrella portal, the project service internally creates a project in the Harbor registry, and all the Umbrella Network/Robot Network projects are linked with Harbor projects.
+    - A user can create a project from the umbrella portal, the project service internally makes a project in the Harbor registry, and all the Umbrella Network/Robot Network projects are linked with Harbor projects.
     - Uploaded images are stored in the Harbor registry under the respective project.
 As part of uploading an image, the service performs the image tagging and push to the Harbor registry, and image scanning is initiated immediately after the image is uploaded successfully.
-Also, image types i.e. “Raspberry Pi” & “Jetson Nano” are maintained in the project service database.
+Also, image types, i.e. “Raspberry Pi” and “Jetson Nano”, are maintained in the project service database.
-    - Binaries are stored in Minio Object storage, this service takes care of storing the binary inside folder (bucket) name same as project id.
-Binary types i.e. “nrf52” & “cc1310” are maintained in database for each binary.
+    - Binaries are stored in Minio Object storage.
+The service keeps the binary inside the folder (bucket) name the same as the project id.
+Binary types, i.e. “nrf52” and “cc1310”, are maintained in the database for each binary.
     - This service provides multi-user support for a project by adding a user to the existing Harbor project, and Harbor maintains the project users and their roles.
 This service also takes care of maintaining the Umbrella Network user approval status.
-    - Project service internally communicates with other microservices such as experiment service, node manager, IAM service, Lora service.
+    - Project service communicates internally with other microservices such as experiment, node manager, IAM, and Lora.

   - Experiment Manager Service: Responsible for creating/running experiments

     - It handles the creation, starts and stops of the experiment.
 There are two ways to create experiments (i) scheduled experiment and (ii) run as soon as available node experiment.

         - The user provides the experiment start and end time for scheduled experiments.
 The service checks the node availability for the user-provided time and schedules accordingly.
-It also provides detailed information about nodes' availability for a given period for the user to plan the experiment.
+It also includes detailed information about nodes' availability for a given period for the user to plan the experiment.
         - Run as soon as available node option; the user cannot provide the start time, and the service decides the appropriate start time based on the user's selected nodes.

     - Experiment logs are provided after the end of the experiment for user analysis.
 These logs are fetched using Elastic Service and stored in Minio Object Storage.
 Currently, logs are formatted and stored per node basis.

-  - Result Manager Service: Store & visualization of experiment result
+  - Result Manager Service: Store and visualization of experiment result

     - The service subscribes to MQTT topics to retrieve experiment results data with the MQTT broker.
     - Edge nodes publish the experiment results data to the MQTT broker.
     - On receive of data on specific MQTT topic i.e. `experiment/{experimentId}/{hostname}/{streamId}` , data will be stored in influxdb against the experimentId.

-  - Node Monitor Service: maintains the details and status of Umbrella Network nodes & Robot Arena robots.
+  - Node Monitor Service: maintains the details and status of Umbrella Network nodes and Robot Arena robots.

     - Nodes and robots send a heartbeat every 10 minutes, and the node/robot analytics data every 2 sec.

   - Asset Management Service

-    - The service runs a scheduled job every 30 minutes that collects the node information such as hostname, node type, friendly name, GPS hash, and status to update the asset inventory.
+    - The service runs a scheduled job every 30 minutes that collects the node information such as hostname, node type, familiar name, GPS hash, and status to update the asset inventory.

   - IAM Service: Assign/Amend user roles.

     - IAM service exposes API that will help to add new roles to the user.

   - Portal service

     - The service is the primary consumer of all the APIs exposed by other services.
 It provides a user interface to use the Umbrella testbed and adapt it according to the user roles.